From the film ‘127 Hours’

 from ‘Zibaldone di pensieri’, translated by W. S. Di Piero

-I know this problem intimately, he describes trauma, where the body and mind is immobilised in order to protect its ability to continue in the now and towards the future.
-If you were able to experience it right now you would go insane, so close to the truth of existence would you be.
-Afterwards you feel the urgency of this message, that it is possible to live in a vivid now, but that it stops time.
+I know this intimately.
+This is trauma - the body and mind immobilised in order to protect the subject’s ability to continue, to persist, during the now, and survive into the future.
+If you were able to experience all as it is right now you would go insane.
+You would be so close to the truth of existence that you could never go back again to any sense of ‘normality’.
+Afterwards you feel the urgency of this message from the universe, but you also feel somehow you have mislaid it.
 This is both beautiful and tragic.

 There are perfumes as cool as the flesh of children,